Home / Compliance and Legal Status

 • A statement of the charitable class and organizational mission

-The IRS determination letter confirming JAF’s 501(c)(3) status is available for public inspection upon request at JAF’s principal office.
+Once issued, the IRS determination letter confirming JAF’s 501(c)(3) status will be made available for public inspection in accordance with IRC Section 6104.

 Form 990 Transparency